andyglick/berkeley-db-java-edition/README.md

 Berkeley DB Java Edition
 ========================

-managed to stumble upon release 18.3.12 of the projects source code in an artifact located at Maven Central -- am simply attempting to make it available to anyone who might want to work with it
+managed to stumble upon release 18.3.12 of the project's source code in an artifact located at Maven Central -- am simply attempting to make it available to anyone who might want to work with it